quan1354/AgriGo-Farm-Assistant/README.md

 ## 📋 Project Overview
-This project was developed as part of a student competition at Penang Science Cluster to create an intelligent Farm Assistant Robot.
+As a mentor at **Penang Science Cluster**, I guided students in creating this **Farm Assistant** for their competition.
 The robot autonomously navigates to different fruit farms, identifies crops, and counts harvest quantities using computer vision and smart navigation.

 ## 🎯 Features
 - **Tag Recognition**: Uses HuskyLens to identify farm locations (ID 1-5)